Pros

 | 5 | Cato Networks | True single-vendor SASE, operational simplicity, private backbone | $$$$ |

-SASE is not a product you buy - it is an architecture you migrate to.
-The biggest mistake organizations make is treating SASE as a forklift replacement of their existing VPN concentrator.
-Real SASE transformation requires rethinking how users connect to applications, how branches connect to the internet, and how security policy follows the user rather than the network.
+SASE isn’t a product purchase—it’s an architectural transformation.
+The biggest mistake organizations make is expecting it to be a simple VPN replacement.
+Real SASE changes how users connect to applications, how branches reach the internet, and how security follows people instead of being locked to a specific network location.

-My advice: start with ZTNA.
-Replace your VPN for one application group with Zero Trust access.
-Measure the user experience improvement, the security posture improvement, and the operational overhead reduction.
-Then expand.
-Every vendor on this list offers a ZTNA starting point that proves the value before you commit to a full SASE transformation.
+Start small with ZTNA.
+Pick one application group.
+Replace your VPN access with Zero Trust authentication for that group.
+Measure the user experience, the security improvement, and the operational overhead reduction.
+If it works (it usually does), expand to the next group.
+Every vendor here offers a ZTNA proof-of-concept that demonstrates value before you commit to a full transformation.